 Furthermore, why do I call it the penultimate and not the last socialist regime?
 Because it’s noticeable that Venezuela also persists with a failed style of government, which makes it possible for Bolivia to avoid the dishonor of bearing this title.
 Furthermore, no one knows which of the two regimes will fall first, but the Bolivian situation seems to imply a fertile situation for change, more so than in the Venezuelan case, because there is more freedom for dissent in the former.

-Nevertheless, not every country in the region celebrates this, for there are still two babies left who won’t give up their lollipops: Nicolás Maduro and Evo Morales.
+Anyway, there are still two babies who won’t give up their lollipops: Nicolás Maduro and Evo Morales.
 While Maduro initiated a great crisis in Venezuela and came to dominate many branches of power, Morales doesn’t seem to have everything under control, but the results don’t look too damaging for him, either.

 This could be a perfect excuse for the progressive Left, which continues to insist that “Communism (sorry, the ‘Socialism of the Twenty-First Century’) works.”
 This is clearly evinced by the fact that some Leftist intellectuals see Maduro as an example of what to avoid and Morales as a model to emulate.
 Others prefer to see both as saviors, without making a distinction between their successes and failures.